morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Stop!
 -----

-The adapters below this line were removed from the list due to an ongoing issue that has to do with the Bluetooth stack.
+The adapters below this line were removed from the list either due to an ongoing issue that has to do with the Bluetooth stack or because of lack of availability.
 The adapters may be returned to the list if and when the issue is resolved.

 -----